johnnyboustany/Typeically/README.md

 <p align="center">
     <img src="type-demo2.gif" alt="A user toggles the shorten and censor options in the top-right corner and chooses a newly released song.">
 </p>

+## Design Iterations

+The backend was developed using Java and fulfilled two main purposes: (1) retrieving the Spotify API data to load a list of newly released songs on the frontend and (2) storing the submissions to the leaderboard in an SQL file.
+I developed API Handlers to update the frontend with both forms of data.

+A new table in the SQL database file is created for each song and is continuously updated with the user’s submissions.
+Only the 5 top submissions are displayed on the Frontend.
+The frontend communicates with the backend so that the tables in the database are up to date.
+On the frontend side of the app, the search bar feature was implemented using the Genius API, which provided us with search query results, song lyrics and song artwork.

+There are some trade-offs with the design choices made: if the APIs break, then the application will no longer functional.
+However, it is not feasible to hold all this information in the backend.
+In addition, song information needs to be continuously updated with new data.

+## Testing

+The backend was tested with JUnit tests that targeted the API Handlers.
+The frontend was tested using Selenium to verify that all features of the app work in conjunction.

 ## Setup & Usage